 Yes, we do have camps which are wheel chair accessible.
 However, it is important to note that all of our camps visit local parks and will be going on outings so the child using the wheelchair, or device to assist with mobility, should be somewhat independent when using their wheel chair.
 The YMCA also requires that an Equipment Responsibility Waiver be signed on the first day of camp.

-*Please note that this list is not final, and is continuously being reassessed as we confirm camp locations for summer 2021.
+*Please note that this list is not final, and is continuously being reassessed.
+We will update this information as we confirm camp locations for summer 2022.

-Under normal camp circumstances this is usually possible.
-However, given that we are currently operating camp in a pandemic context, we do not advise that families bring an external resource into camp.
-Only in exceptional circumstances, supported by a health professional, do we advise families to inquire about private companions and visiting therapists.
+This is usually possible.
+However, given that we are currently operating camp in a pandemic context, we do not encourage families to bring an external resource into camp.
+Only under particular circumstances with clear reasoning, do we advise families to inquire about private companions and visiting therapists.

 Please note that in addition to the typical requirements below, an external professional would also be required to follow and respect all COVID-19 camp procedures.